ieeebitmesra/IEEE-LEAD-2.0/Project-3/Rishika/README.md

 **MILESTONES ACHIEVED**

-  **1**.Fetching the world data.(date,new confirmed,new deaths,total cases total deaths, total recovered)
+  **1**.Fetching the world data.(new confirmed, new confirmed,new deaths,total confirmed, total deaths, total recovered)

-  **2**.Fetching current coordinates and getting the country data and district data.
+  **2**.Fetching current coordinates and getting the state data and district data.

   **3**.Fetching data of any country(GLOBAL) and state(INDIAN) entered by user.